ServiceStackApps/Chat-React/README.md

 ## Creating Actions

-Creating actions are one of the areas much improved with Reflux convenience API's which is able to create multiple actions in a single function call, making it trivial to define all the [Actions](https://github.com/ServiceStackApps/Chat-React/blob/master/src/ChatReact/ChatReact/js/components/Actions.js) used throughout React Chat with:
+Creating actions is an example of one the areas that's much improved with Reflux which is able to create multiple actions in a single function call, making it trivial to define all [Actions](https://github.com/ServiceStackApps/Chat-React/blob/master/src/ChatReact/ChatReact/js/components/Actions.js) used throughout React Chat with just:

 ```js
 var Actions = Reflux.createActions([